-After ten calendar days, the chair or director forwards Forms 1, 2, and 3, including any attachments and disclaimers, to the Dean.
+After ten calendar days, the department chair or director forwards Forms 1, 2, and 3, including any attachments and disclaimers, to the Dean.
 The chair is expressly prohibited from forwarding to the dean any material that was not seen by the faculty member during the evaluation process.
 After receiving the evaluation package, the dean has three weeks in which to read, sign, comment on the faculty member's performance and the chair's evaluation, and return the package.
 The dean will respond to any disclaimers and revise the evaluation if appropriate.
 Finally, a copy of Form 3 must go to the faculty member who will read, sign, and return the form to the chair.
-The faculty member's signature does not imply agreement and a disclaimer to the dean's evaluation can be filed within ten calendar days of receipt.
-Any annual evaluation to which a disclaimer has been filed (including copies of Forms 1, 2, and 3, all disclaimers, all responses, and any other supporting documents) must be forwarded to the Provest for information before being returned to the dean's office, to the chair's office, and, finally to the faculty member.
+The faculty member's signature does not imply agreement and a disclaimer to the dean's evaluation can be filed (including copies of Forms 1, 2, and 3, all disclaimers, all responses, and any other supporting documents) must be forwarded to the Provost for information before being returned to the dean's office, to the chair's office, and, finally to the faculty member.
 Filing a disclaimer does not preclude or delay filing a grievance under Grievance Procedure II.
 The time period for the grievance process begins after the faculty member acknowledges by signature that he/she has received the dean's response to the evaluation.